With a few published short stories to his name, James aspires to become a successful novelist in the horror genre.

 My only rule is that Sia had to write the song with another person in mind.
 For example, I will not include songs like "Chandelier" because they were intended for Sia to record solely.
 But songs like "Titanium" are fair game.
 I know what you're thinking.
 "But she recorded 'Titanium'!
 It's all over the radio!"
 Sure, she recorded it, but the song was actually intended for another soul diva to record.
 So yes, demos and rejected tracks will count.

 So here we go, the top 15 songs Sia wrote for other artists.

-15. Unite (Jessie J)
+15. "Unite" (Jessie J)

-The meaning of 'Unite' is actually pretty easy to decipher if you listen closely.
+The meaning of "Unite" is actually pretty easy to decipher if you listen closely.
 Sia uses her clever wordplay to make the song as ambiguous as possible.
 Which, in reality, makes this naughty little number even naughtier!
-Jessie J is the perfect match for 'Unite' as she has that sexy edge in her voice which helps bring this song to life.
+Jessie J is the perfect match for 'Unite' as she has that sexy edge in her voice that helps bring this song to life.
 The sensuality of the lyrics combined with their sultry delivery will put just about anybody in the mood...

-14. Cheap Thrills (Rihanna)
+14. "Cheap Thrills" (Rihanna)

-13. Loved Me Back To Life (Celine Dion)
+13. "Loved Me Back To Life" (Celine Dion)